cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 :::::::::::::::: solution
 #### 12. (optional) 'References' header

 This section contains the necessary references.
-Bibcodes are strongly encouraged, to enable an automatic link to the existing Abstract Services like ADS.
+[Bibcodes][bibcode] are strongly encouraged, to enable an automatic link to the existing Abstract Services like ADS.

 For large sets of references, you can also gather them into a dedicated *reference file* named **refs.dat**.
 :::::::::::::::::::::::::